Yan Stastny

 Yan Pavol Stastny (born September 30, 1982) is a Canadian-American former professional ice hockey centre.
 He comes from the Slovak Stastny ice hockey family, and is the son of Hockey Hall of Famer Peter Šťastný (one of the first star Eastern Bloc players to defect to the West).
-His uncles Anton and Marián Šťastný also played in the NHL, and his brother Paul Stastny.
+His uncles Anton and Marián Šťastný also played in the National Hockey League (NHL), and his brother Paul Stastny.

 Early life

 Yan Stastny was born in Quebec City, but he moved to New Jersey and then to St. Louis at the age of 7 when his father joined the St. Louis Blues, and where he and his siblings were raised.
 As a youth, he played in the 1996 Quebec International Pee-Wee Hockey Tournament with the St. Louis Blues minor ice hockey team.

 He played high school ice hockey for Chaminade College Preparatory School for two years, and then transferred to Parkway Central High School, because Chaminade would not let him miss classes to play junior ice hockey.
 During his final years of high school, he played for the Junior B St. Louis Jr. Blues and then the Junior A St. Louis Sting.

 Yan's number 26 was retired by Chaminade College Preparatory School in honor of Yan and his brother Paul in August 2018.